GaijinEntertainment/GaijinNetApp/GameExamples/dungeonGame/READ_ME.md

 - **gems**

 ### How it works?
 During the game session player kills the enemys.
-Defeating enemy gains some exp (dependent of enemy characteristic).
+Defeating an enemy gives some exp (dependent on enemy characteristic).
 This part is a buisness logic of the game.
 At the session's end server sends the numbers of kills and exp with *ChangeStats* method of GAP API.

-You can seen in the next section the configs, which describes the next following mechanism.
+In the [configs section](#configs) you can see the configs, which describe the following mechanism.

 Incrementing of the *exp* stat affects on the **level** unlock.
 First 3 points unlock the first stage, which increase *level* stat by one point.
 Next 7 points make the summary exp 10 and the second stage of the **level** unlock increases *level* stat by another point.
-This means character now have level 2.
+This means character now has level 2.
 And finally every next 25 exp points will give level up, because **level** unlock has option *startStageLoop* with value 3, what means repeat the third stage.

 So, if the character has *level* 0 and receives 35 points at once, he reaches *level* 3.
 This happens automatically, because the **level** unlock has the option *autoRewarding*.